 Death benefits and funeral reimbursement is available only to certain qualifying survivors.
 You may qualify if the person who died as a result of the accident was:

-- your parent, guardian or another person upon whom you were financially dependant; or
+- Your parent, guardian or another person upon whom you were financially dependant

 Your loved one must have died within 180 days of the accident for you to be eligible for death and funeral benefits.
 There are certain exceptions to this timeline, such as in cases where an injury resulted in continuous disability prior to the time of death.